Is it possible to travel Switzerland by train in 5 days?

 Buy your train pass online or at Zurich Airport

 The country's main airport in Zürich is seamlessly connected to the Swiss rail system.
-There is an underground train station just steps from the arrival area, including a travel center where you can make reservations for the Glacier Express that you will be using on day 5.
+There is an underground train station just steps from the arrival area, including a travel center where you can make reservations for the Glacier Express you will use on day 5.
 If you have not purchased your Swiss Travel Pass online in advance, you can purchase public transportation tickets there.

 For how long is the Swiss Travel Pass valid?

 The Swiss Travel Pass ticket is available for three, four, six, eight, or 15 days.
-And it provides unlimited access to most trains, buses, and boats in the country's network, as well as admission to some 500 museums.
+It provides unlimited access to most trains, buses, and boats in the country's network and admission to some 500 museums.

 Having it in your pocket makes transferring among the various modes of transportation extremely smooth as you will not have to figure out the ticket machines.
-But unfortunately, you will not have time to climb very many peaks in just five days.
-(The pass provides discounts on many cable cars and funiculars, apart from trains.)
+But unfortunately, you will not have time to climb many peaks in just five days.
+(Besides trains, the pass discounts many cable cars and funiculars.)

 In case you are torn between first or second-class tickets, here is what the first-class coach on an SBB InterCity train looks like: